muldjord/skyscraper/docs/REGIONS.md

 ```

 ## Other notes
 When a region is specified by the user, this region will be prioritized.
-However, if a resource can't be found with that specific region, it will fall back to the following list of regions and look for a resource with the topmost region first, then the next and so forth:
+However, if a resource can't be found with that specific region, it will fall back to the following list of regions and look for a resource with the topmost region first, then the next and so on:
 * eu
 * us
 * wor